Fitness Trainer Staff & Sales Training

 All too often, younger trainers have great enthusiasm but perhaps not so much worldly experience.
 They may never have sold anything in their lives before setting foot in your fitness center.
 They feel terrible asking customers for money.
 That is a poor position to start from, when you dependent on sales of memberships, training sessions, classes and merchandise.
 At its worst, this fear leads to actively undermining sales opportunities.
 If you don’t address this sort of thing and correct it then your business is doomed.

 On average, many members are financially comfortable enough that they don’t really make decisions based on cost.
 We’re not talking about buying a new SUV or a house here.
-People are often waiting to have a little guidance on what to do.
+People are often waiting for a little guidance on what to do.
 Trainers need to be aware of this and be confident enough in their knowledge to assert their influence.

 Make sure your managers are comfortable selling first.
 Once you are certain of the leadership, delegate some the training process to them.
 Hopefully, they have knowledge and experience they can build on and pass on to the staff.
 If you are very lucky you may have some experienced trainers who can be teamed up with the less experienced, to mentor growth in abilities.

-Getting attention, develop interest build desire call for action.
 It sounds so complicated and manipulative, but it’s not and you don’t have to push that hard.
 Getting the customer’s attention can be as simple as starting a conversation, asking a question or just being receptive when they are ready to approach you.
 Don’t be pushy, but don’t be shy either.

 Teaching the basics of sales comes down to teaching staff to look for signs of interest and asking for the sale.
 Closing skills are the key to selling.
 It’s like you’re leading the customer through the decision process.
 The experience of asking for money is often uncomfortable for trainers.